Patterson Lakes: Politics

+As part of a regular electoral redistribution of boundaries, Patterson Lakes was moved to the federal Division of Dunkley from the 2025 Australian federal election and is currently represented in federal parliament by Labor MP Jodie Belyea.

 Environment

 Regions

-Lake Carramar, Lake Illawong and Lake Legana, collectively known as the Quiet Lakes, are three interconnected (via pumps and underground drains) but tidally isolated ponds at the suburb's northern neighbourhoods.
+Lake Carramar, Lake Illawong and Lake Legana, collectively known as the Quiet Lakes are three interconnected (via pumps and underground culverts) lakes in the suburb's northeastern neighbourhoods.
 The canal system that runs through most of Patterson Lakes is known as the Tidal Canal.
 Landmarks inside the Tidal Canal region include Clipper Island, Mariners Island, Staten Island, Rhode Island, Barellen Harbours and Schooner Bay.